At a Glance

 - Speech & Language Therapy

-- Become part of a collaborative, supportive school community that values your growth and contribution.
+- Become part of a collaborative school community that values your contribution and supports your growth.

-- A 2:1 degree or higher – Psychology, Education, or related fields are particularly relevant.
+- A minimum 2:1 degree β particularly relevant in Psychology, Education, or related fields.

-- Passionate about supporting children and young people with diverse needs.
+- Passionate about supporting children and young people with additional needs.

 - Strong communication and teamwork skills.

-- Previous experience with children or SEN (in schools, care, or youth work) is desirable but not essential.
+- Previous experience working with children or SEN (through schools, care, or youth work) is an advantage but not essential.

 - Must have the right to work in the UK (no sponsorship available).